OKStateACM/ArduinoWorkshop/README.md

   digitalWrite(ledPin, HIGH);
 }
 ```
-In the first line, all we are doing is creating a variable named *ledPin* and assigning it to pin 13 on our Arduino Board.
+In the first line, we create a variable named *ledPin* and assign it to pin 13 on our Arduino Board.

 * pinMode tells the compiler what type of module we are using and takes 2 parameters:
   * ledPin (The pin we are writing to)